 More results

-The writer discusses their varied experiences, including hosting numerous guests and undertaking grand projects, which have led to a sense of disillusionment and a return to a simpler, more reflective life.
-Despite past grandeur and significant expenditure, they now find solace in philosophical contemplation and value the ongoing friendship with the recipient.
-The writer notes the challenges faced due to age, illness, and the harsh environment, contrasting their own situation with the recipient’s need for the vibrancy of Paris.
-They express deep gratitude and affection for the recipient, amidst a backdrop of personal and financial struggles.
+The writer discusses his varied experiences, including hosting numerous guests and undertaking ambitious projects, which have ultimately led to a sense of disillusionment and a return to a simpler, more reflective way of life.
+Despite earlier grandeur and considerable expenditure, he now finds solace in philosophical contemplation and values his enduring friendship with the recipient.

 Jacobi says that Goethe, like Voltaire and Sophocles, writes his best works between the seventieth and eightieth years.
 He adds that he borrowed Goethe’s biography from a passing traveler, as the Munich booksellers could not yet get it.
 He then provides a report on friends and family before going on to discuss Goethe’s writings.